uo-ec607/lectures/08-regression/08-regression.md

 ## # … with 38 more rows, and 2 more variables: rtax <dbl>, tdiff <dbl>
 ```

 Now, assume that we are interested in regressing the number of cigarettes packs consumed per capita on their average price and people's real incomes.
-The problem is that the price is endogenous (because it is simultaneously determined by demand and supply), so we need to instrument for it using different tax variables.
-That is, we want to run the following:
+The problem is that the price is endogenous, because it is simultaneously determined by demand and supply.
+So we need to instrument for it using different tax variables.
+That is, we want to run the following two-stage IV regression.

 $$price_i = \pi_0 + \pi_1 tdiff_i + + \pi_2 rtax_i + v_i  \hspace{1cm} \text{(First stage)}$$
 $$packs_i = \beta_0 + \beta_2\widehat{price_i} + \beta_1 rincome_i + u_i \hspace{1cm} \text{(Second stage)}$$